-(d) Additional guidance for designing and permitting parklets in on-street parking spaces is provided in SHMC 18.12.190.
+(d) Additional guidance for designing and permitting temporary parklets in on-street parking spaces is provided in SHMC 18.12.190.
+This is separate from the Use of Public Passageway Permit noted previously in this subsection.
+Generally, the Use of Public Passageway Permit applies to use of sidewalks and passageways and the Temporary Parklet Permit applies to use of on-street parking spaces.